Comparisons · Outside help choices

 Know what problem the help is supposed to solve.

 A comparison helps only after the business problem is clear.
-If the owner is still choosing between consultant, advisor, coach, fractional executive, agency, or operator, the first move is diagnosis.
+If the owner is still choosing between consultant, advisor, coach, fractional executive, agency, or operator, the first move is business coaching.

 Atlas page: outside help

-These three pages read the structural question that sits one layer earlier than a comparison. before you pick between two roles, you have to know what the role-market is doing.
+These three pages check the structural question that sits one step earlier than a comparison.
+Before you pick between two roles, you have to know what the outside-help market is doing.

 If the comparison is already under way,